OPEN CALL Artist Grants

 Crafting the Future (CTF) provides emerging, mid-career, and established artists of color with funding that will plant their roots in the craft community and propel their careers.

-For 2025, we are excited to offer two tiers of grants, Micro and Special Project Macro Grants.
+With generous support from the Maxwell/Hanrahan Foundation, we are excited to offer two tiers of grants, Micro Grants and Special Project Macro Grants.

 Crafting the Future's Special Project Macro Grants fund new and pre-existing projects, which support artists of color to access opportunities for art education, career expansion, networking, and personal development.
-CTF Macro Grants are intended to support the careers of underrepresented BIPOC visual artists by helping to offset potential financial hardships associated with underfunded positions including internships, assistantships, residencies, workshops, and other projects with the potential to elevate the artist(s) in their field.
+CTF Macro Grants are intended to support the careers of underrepresented BIPOC visual artists by helping to offset potential financial hardships associated with underfunded programs and positions including internships, assistantships, residencies, workshops, and other projects with the potential to elevate the artist(s) in their field.
 We will prioritize proposals that aim to provide opportunities for or propel the careers of multiple POC artists.
 Projects should demonstrate a clear intention to support artists of color.
-Recipients to date have included youth arts organizations and individuals seeking to provide stipends to BIPOC mentors, interns, and assistants who would otherwise be unable to access these underfunded positions and learning opportunities within the arts.
-Overview: Grants of up to $10,000 are available. $30,000 will be awarded in total.
+Recipients to date have included community-based organizations and individual artists seeking to provide artistic programs serving communities of color and/or to create paid opportunities within the arts for BIPOC mentors, interns, assistants, and participants who would otherwise be unable to access these experiences.
+Overview: Grants of up to $10,000 are available. $40,000 will be awarded in total.

-• We prioritize projects based in visual arts including materials-based craft and folk/traditional arts.
-We are not likely to fund projects which focus on performance arts such as music, dance, and theatre.
+We prioritize projects based in visual arts including materials-based craft and folk/traditional arts.
+We are *not* likely to fund projects which focus on performance and recording arts such as music, dance, film and theatre.

-We are accepting applications from BIPOC (Black, Indigenous and People Of Color)-identifying artists.
-This application opens on Wednesday January 15, 2025 and closes after March 15, 2025 at 11:59pm PST.
+We are accepting applications from BIPOC (Black, Indigenous and People Of Color)-identifying artists and organizations centering these artists.
+This application opens on Monday January 5th, 2026 and closes after Sunday, February 15, 2026 at 11:59pm PST.